One of the challenging things about investing is the higher the returns you aim for, the greater the risk.

 If you think about compounding in terms of earnings on earnings, then you will see that this is one of the most powerful ways your investment can grow over the long term.
 Let's take a look at a case study of two friends.

-Case study - compounding interest
+Case study - don't play catch-up

 Types of risk